Since you have decided to take the heat and design your website on your own for your small business, there is something we can do to help!

 Mention Social Sharing Buttons

-A highly responsive website not just engages the visitors but also encourages them to take action and keep connected with the website.
+A highly responsive website engages the visitors and encourages them to take action and keep connected with the website.

 Also, it should be easy for users to share your content and publicize if they like.
 You need to make it your business to make things easy for visitors to take action.